Climate Action Plan

 Photo credit: Ecologi / Eden Reforestation Project

-Increasing environmental awareness among all stakeholders – staff, clients, destination partners and suppliers - is key to our plan.
-In doing so we will:
+Increasing environmental awareness among all stakeholders – staff, clients, destination partners and suppliers - is key to our actions.
+In doing so we are:

-- Actively communicate more sustainable and impactful travel choices, including slower travel, longer stays, community tourism experiences, nature positive experiences
+• Actively communicating more sustainable and impactful travel choices, including slower travel, longer stays, community tourism experiences, nature positive experiences

 When it comes to climate action we need to come together as an industry.
 There is no competition, but a joint goal to reduce carbon emissions and support regeneration, which will be more effectively achieved through collaboration and the sharing of best practice.